 PTA raises funds to pay for the programs and activities it offers the children at Waverly Park during the year.
-Activities such as special lunches, snack sales and school pictures, offset the cost of field trips, give Fifth graders a graduation picnic, an end-of-year dance and yearbook, sponsor several assemblies a year, plant flowers on Earth Day and host many other events that are age appropriate and support the curriculum.
+Activities such as special lunches, bake sales, holiday boutique, school supplies sales and school pictures, offset the cost of field trips, give Fifth graders a graduation picnic, an end-of-year dance and yearbook.
+PTA also sponsors several assemblies a year, plant flowers on Earth Day and host many other events that are age appropriate and support the curriculum.